seosgithub/ledgable.go/README.md

 ## License

-commitlog is released under the MIT license.
+ledger is released under the MIT license.
 See LICENSE for details.